Early Stages of Dusty Tori: The First Infrared Spectra from a Highly Multiscale Quasar Simulation: Simulations

-Particularly relevant to this paper is the implementation of thermochemistry, dust and radiation in FIF.
+Particularly relevant to this paper is the implementation of thermochemistry, dust and radiation in FORGE'd in FIRE.
 In particular, all the dominant chemical processes at temperatures of $T \sim 1 - 10^{10}~\mathrm{K}$ are included, using non-LTE ion/atomic/molecular chemistry, heating and cooling.
-FIF also includes non-equilibrium dust that is scaled according to a $f_\mathrm{dtg} = 0.01 (Z/Z_\odot) \exp(-T_\mathrm{dust}/1500~\mathrm{K})$ dust-to-gas ratio, allowing dust destruction around $T_\mathrm{dust} \gtrsim1500~\mathrm{K}$.
+FORGE'd in FIRE also includes non-equilibrium dust that is scaled according to a $f_\mathrm{dtg} = 0.01 (Z/Z_\odot) \exp(-T_\mathrm{dust}/1500~\mathrm{K})$ dust-to-gas ratio, allowing dust destruction around $T_\mathrm{dust} \gtrsim1500~\mathrm{K}$.
 These processes are directly coupled to the explicit radiation treatment in the simulation.
-The radiation in FIF is handled through M1 radiation-hydrodynamics in five wavelength bands (extreme UV, FUV, NUV, optical/NIR, and an adaptive IR blackbody).
+The radiation in FORGE'd in FIRE is handled through M1 radiation-hydrodynamics \citep{Levermore_1984, Hopkins_2019, Hopkins_2020} in five wavelength bands (extreme UV, FUV, NUV, optical/NIR, and an adaptive IR blackbody).
 Appropriate opacities for all included species with number densities $n \sim 10^{-10} - 10^{15}~\mathrm{cm}^{-3}$ are included, such as ion/atomic/molecular/metal lines, bound-bound, bound-free and free-free emission, as well as Compton and Rayleigh scattering.
 The gas and dust opacities are separately accounted for in the different radiation bands according to the gas, dust and radiation temperatures.